markoagidej/Library-Management-System-with-Database-Integration/README.md

 ### 1. Add a new user
 Create a new library card!
-Add a user by name so they can borrow books and keep track of fees on account.
+Add a user by name with a unique library_id so they can borrow books!

 ### 2. View user details
-By name, see the loan history and current balance on a user.
+View the name and library_id of a user.

 ### 3. Display all users
 See all the users!